hluk/CopyQ/docs/scripting-api.rst

    Sends ``Ctrl+C`` to current window.

-   Exception is thrown if clipboard doesn't change (clipboard is reset before sending the shortcut).
+   Throws an exception if clipboard doesn't change (clipboard is reset before sending the shortcut).

 .. js:function:: copySelection(...)